ibrahimsugun/AvukatGPT_Training/README.md

 ### Large File Storage

 This repository uses **Git LFS (Large File Storage)** for files larger than 50MB:
-- All `.jsonl` files are tracked via Git LFS
-- All `.md` files are tracked via Git LFS
 - Large training files are stored efficiently

 ### Usage